octopwn/octopwn-wasm-documentation/docs/plugins/scanners/portscan.md

-# RDP Capabilities Scanner (rdpcap)
+# Port Scanner (portscan)

-The **RDP Capabilities Scanner** in OctoPwn enumerates Remote Desktop Protocol (RDP) settings and capabilities on target systems.
-This scanner identifies supported authentication methods and encryption protocols for RDP connections, such as restrictedadmin mode.
-This can be useful to find hosts that allow authenticating via hash only, as only hosts with restrictedadmin mode enabled can be used to authenticate via NTLM hash.
+The **Port Scanner** in OctoPwn performs basic TCP port scanning on specified targets.
+While functional, this scanner is less feature-rich compared to dedicated tools like **Nmap**, **Masscan**, or **Unicornscan**.
+It is recommended to use this scanner only when those tools are unavailable.

 ---